 Keen to demonstrate their commitment to food safety and sustainable food production, Innovation Agri-Tech Group (IAG) is one of the largest and first vertical farms in the UK to be certified to Red Tractor’s Fresh Produce Standard.
-We met with Kate Brunswick, Strategic Relationship Manager at IAG to hear about their journey to certification with SAI Global.
+We met with Kate Brunswick, Business Development Director at IAG to hear about their journey to certification with SAI Global.

 Innovation Agri-Tech Group (IAG) is a British Agri-Tech company based in Berkshire, providing patented vertical farming solutions.
 The company challenges some of the biggest issues facing modern farming: sustainability and food security.
 Since their founding in 2016, they have built an expert team and developed one of the largest vertical farms in the UK.
 Using aeroponic growing techniques, the company produces an extensive variety of salad, herbs and more for several different markets.

 What benefits has certification brought to your business?